What exactly are computer viruses?

 3. Next - Automatic Updates:

-Microsoft send out free updates about once a month.
+Microsoft sends out free updates about once a month.
 You should set your computer to download these automatically.
 Look for the Automatic Update icon in the Control Panel:

 Double-click it.
 The "automatic update" setting, should be turned on.
 The "default" setting is "Every day at 3:00AM (change this to a time when your computer will be on).
 Click "Apply" and OK.

 Never accept an email that says you can download the patch right from the email (this is a virus that pretends to be from Microsoft).
-Microsoft will ALWAYS give you a link in their email that goes to the official Microsoft web site where there will be another link to the download site.
+Microsoft will ALWAYS give you a notice in a little yellow bubble in the lower right hand corner.
+It's safe to click on that.

 What is Spyware?

 Three really good spyware removal programs are Malwarebytes.com.Spybot Search & Destroy and Ad-Aware SE Personal.
 Since each checks for spyware in a slightly different way, and all are free, download them.
 They have a simple link for updates.Check for updates and run them about once a week

 Some Internet Service Providers are giving their customers free anti-spyware programs.
 Be sure to turn these on.
 I've seen SpySweeper and SpyDoctor - both excellent programs.